appianps/ps-plugin-appianrpa-Snippets/README.md

 #### 7. [Email Snippet](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-libraries/snippet-email).

-The email snippet helps you sending an email from the server.
+The email snippet helps you by sending an email from the server.
 It also lets the user set a variety of different email parameters.
 Find an example [here](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-examples/robot-snippet-email).

 #### 8. [QR Manager](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-libraries/snippet-qr-manager).